osmlab/labuildings/IMPORTING.md

 ### Creating an import account

  * OSM best practices require that you do not use your normal OSM account for the imports.
 Create a new account for this purpose.
+ Usually, it's your existing OSM username followed by `_imports` (e.g. `maning_imports)`.
  Post your import account username in this [ticket](ticket number).

 ### Getting familiar with JOSM

 To contribute to this project you need to use JOSM.
-OSM's desktop editor.
 Here are some resources to get you started:
  * LearnOSM - http://learnosm.org/en/josm/
  * Mapbox Mapping wiki - https://github.com/mapbox/mapping/wiki/Getting-started